rudi77/sdc/project3/writeup.md

 ![text alt][flipped_image]

 - Brightness: The brightness of an image is randomly varied.
 An image is first converted into the YUV colorspace.
 Then every value of the y channel is multiplied with a certain factor.
-The factor is a value between 0.2 and 1.2 generated from uniform distribtion generator.
+The factor is a value between 0.2 and 1.2 generated from uniform distribution generator.
 If the new value is greater then 255 then I set it to 255.
 Finally the image is converted back to the BGR color space and returned.
 ```python
 def brightness(image, cfactor=0.5):
     img_yuv = cv2.cvtColor(image, cv2.COLOR_BGR2YUV)